mark-nick-o/ocr/README.md

 a 2nd take will be made to automatically re-size images and feed them back into the rotate reader when the iamge can not be read as it comes

+its also possible to use Extended MNIST (EMNIST) using Neural Network (CNN) for Recognition

 a script will be made in an attempt to read the circle text if possible

 if you got espeak you can read them out or write them to a brialle keyboard if you're for example use this nice one